A new breed of mobile data backhaul

 Imagine a mobile backhaul network with almost limitless capacity.
 You could say goodbye to data bottlenecks, traffic slowdowns, and the endless cycle of costly capacity upgrades.

 Sound good?
 We think so.
-That's why we're introducing a new breed of mobile backhaul network.
-It's a fibre-to-the-cell-site system based on synchronous 1Gbps Ethernet (known as SyncE), and we’re starting to build it right now.
+That's why we've introduced a new breed of mobile backhaul network.
+It's a fibre-to-the-cell-site system based on synchronous 1Gbit/s Ethernet (known as SyncE).

 Capacity shouldn't cost the earth